-The aim of the Department of Geriatric and Palliative Medicine is to foster geriatric education in the health care field as well as the community.
+The aim of the Joan and Stanford Alexander Division of Geriatric and Palliative Medicine is to foster geriatric education in the health care field as well as the community.

-The division of geriatric medicine and palliative care has been working closely with other faculty of the medical school to develop a geriatric curriculum for basic service students.
+The Joan and Stanford Alexander Division of Geriatric and Palliative Medicine has been working closely with other faculty of the medical school to develop a geriatric curriculum for basic service students.
 The Division also offers electives in many of the sites in Palliative and Geriatric Medicine.

 Starting July 2008, a fellowship in Geriatric Medicine began for physicians training in Internal Medicine or Family Practice who wish to become geriatricians.
 The fellowship is currently a one-year clinical fellowship, which will be expanded in future years to a two-year fellowship to also offer research and clinical education.

 Starting July 2012, a fellowship in Hospice and Palliative Medicine began for physicians training in Internal Medicine, Family Practice, Pediatrics, and Internal Medicine/Pediatrics who wish to become palliative care physicians.
 The fellowship is currently a one-year clinical fellowship.